Review of 18 U.S.C. § 2252 Federal Laws and Defenses

 Our criminal lawyers can use a variety of legal defenses to fight your federal child pornography charges, such as:

-Possession of less than 3 images or videos – under 18 U.S.C.
-2252 there is an affirmative defense to a charge of mere possession.
+Possessing fewer than three images or videos – under 18 U.S.C.
+2252, there is an affirmative defense to a charge of mere possession.

-This complete defense applies to defendants who possessed less than 3 contraband images or videos, and either notified police and gave them access or took steps to destroy them without sharing them with anyone else.
+This complete defense applies to defendants who possessed less than three contraband images or videos and either notified police and gave them access or took steps to destroy them without sharing them with anyone else.

-No knowledge or intent – The prosecutor has to prove you knowingly and willfully dealt with sexual explicit images of minor.
+No knowledge or intent – The prosecutor has to prove you knowingly and willfully dealt with sexually explicit images of a minor.

-Put simply, they must show you specifically knew the child was a minor and you accessed the content on purpose.
+They must show you knew the child was a minor and you accessed the content on purpose.

 We might be able to argue you were reasonably unaware the person depicted in the images was under 18 years old.

-Further, perhaps you accidentally accessed the images as it's not an uncommon occurrence to click on the wrong link or download an email attachment with malware or a virus, without actually knowing what it contained.
+Further, perhaps you accidentally accessed the images, as it's not uncommon to click on the wrong link or download an email attachment with malware or a virus without actually knowing what it contained.